kallemickelborg/WisdmTimelineGenerator/README.md

 A system for generating comprehensive, balanced timelines for topics by gathering and analyzing news articles from GNews API.

+## To-Do

+- [ ] Refactor timelineGenerator.py and updateTimelineEvents.py for readability
+- [ ] Improve perspective analysis with more nuanced political spectrum
+- [ ] Create documentation for API endpoints
+- [ ] Add support for timeline version control

 ## Project Structure

 The project is organized into several modules: